albertoriva/jobman/README.md

 ## Job definition

 A job definition file contains commands to be executed in parallel.
-Each command should fit on a single line (you can use ; to concatenate multiple commands into a single job).
+Each command should fit on a single line, and should do no I/O operations.
+You can use ; to concatenate multiple commands into a single job, and redirection operators (< and >).
 Empty lines and lines starting with # are ignored.
 If multiple filenames are listed on the jobman command line, the program will execute all commands contained in them, as if the files were concatenated.